 Who to contact for more information

-Your doctor or pharmacist will be able to give you more information about diazepam and and about pain relief for spasticity.
+Your doctor, pharmacist or nurse will be able to give you more information about diazepam and and about pain relief for spasticity.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk